oloapinivad/MiLES/README.md

 * "regimes_fast.R" and "regimes_figures.R".
 Weather regimes analysis is performed by the first R script.
 The second provides the figures.
 It also tries to assign the right weather regimes to its name.
 However please be aware that it is not always effective.

-* @extra_figures_block.R@.
+* `extra_figures_block.R`.
 This is not called by the wrapper and it provides extra statistics, comparing several experiments with ensemble means, histogram for specific region and Taylor diagrams.

 ## EXECUTION TIMES